Stephen Hawking Spent His Life Defying the Odds

 Inquiries and comments regarding Guest Bloggers should be directed to the Register’s Blog Editor, Kevin Knight (.(JavaScript must be enabled to view this email address)).

-The thing that I noticed most over the years about the response of people who met Stephen Hawking for the first time, was the weight of emotion that suddenly overcame them.
-This was even more obvious in public venues when Stephen, who enjoyed being out in the fresh air wherever and whenever possible, was recognized by people who were least expecting the encounter.
+The thing that I noticed most over the years about the response of people who met Stephen Hawking for the first time was the weight of emotion that suddenly overcame them.
+This was even more obvious in public venues, when Stephen, who enjoyed being out in the fresh air wherever and whenever possible, was recognized by people who were least expecting the encounter.

 When Stephen Hawking entered the room, even the most celebrated of celebrities knew that they were well and truly outranked.

 In this age of reality-TV stars, who pout their way to a digital image that they seek only to monetize as widely and as frequently as possible, Stephen Hawking stood out as someone who acted, spoke and wrote with an integrity that surpassed all else.
-Looking back over the past 50 years, I find it hard to find anyone with greater recognition — and certainly, with the possible exception of St. John Paul II, and more recently Queen Elizabeth II and Muhammad Ali, no one has gotten close to possessing the same global ‘brand’ that was Stephen Hawking.
+Looking back over the past 50 years, I find it hard to find anyone with greater recognition — and certainly, with the possible exception of St. John Paul II, and more recently Queen Elizabeth II and Muhammad Ali, no one has gotten close to possessing the same global “brand” that was Stephen Hawking.

 When he passed away Tuesday evening, Stephen Hawking fulfilled a prophecy made in 1964 when he was diagnosed with ALS (Amyotrophic Lateral Sclerosis) and given, at most, a couple of years to live.
-The title of the obituary in the scientific journal Nature summed up Stephen with the phrase “defying the odds,” which is precisely what professor Hawking managed year after year.
+The title of the obituary in the scientific journal Nature summed up the scientist with the phrase “defying the odds,” which is precisely what Professor Hawking managed year after year.
 And during those times, even amid the most challenging of circumstances, he breached boundary after boundary with his scientific work.

 Stephen was the most prominent scientist of the academicians at the Pontifical Academy of Sciences.
-His encounters with Pope Benedict XVI and Pope Francis are well documented, and in fact the video recording of his meeting with Pope Francis is poignant and moving.
+His encounters with Pope Benedict XVI and Pope Francis are well documented, and, in fact, the video recording of his meeting with Pope Francis is poignant and moving.

 There have been some questions about the contradiction inherent in Stephen Hawking’s well-known atheism and his membership of the Pontifical Academy, but as we know, membership of that academy is not restricted to Christians or people of faith.